August 1, 2018 — Report

 • Provides strategy tips for local advocates.

-Zoning laws, procedures and standards vary greatly from state to state and from municipality to municipality within a state.
+The scope of local governmental authority to adopt ordinances on these topics, and the backdrop of statewide laws vary greatly from state to state and from municipality to municipality within a state.
 This guide is intended as an overview.
 Advocates will need to research their own state’s laws and the ordinances and procedures in their local jurisdictions.
-It is important to work with a local attorney who is familiar with the particular state’s zoning laws.
+It is important to work with a local attorney who is familiar with the particular state’s laws.